 In all four of the films, the plots are somewhat standard.
 They follow a spaghetti western structure.
-There is also some of John Ford’s sensibility in that there is a lot of sympathy paid to the honorable farmers trying to hold on to the simple and pure ways of the ordinary man, while the cattle rancher, railroad tycoon, or oil Barron tries to force modern capitalism down their collective throats.
+There is also some of John Ford’s sensibility in that there is a lot of sympathy paid to the honorable farmers trying to hold on to the simple and pure ways of the ordinary man, while the cattle rancher, railroad tycoon, or oil baron tries to force modern capitalism down their collective throats.

-All of these tropes are fine, but without some style, or originality they just feel flat and routine.
-Watch Out, Crimson Bat!
-Adds nothing to Oichi’s character or development.
+All of these tropes are fine, but without some style or originality, they just feel flat and routine.
+Watch Out, Crimson Bat! adds nothing to Oichi’s character or development.
 The film simply coasts on the momentum of what came before it.
 We take for granted that Oichi will side with the meek.
-We know she will earn people’s admiration but she will make no friends.
+We know she will earn people’s admiration, but she will make no friends.
 We know she will walk off into the distance alone.

-Both the second and third films have a lot of similarities to George Stevens’ 1953 western, Shane.
+Both the second and third films have a lot of similarities to George Stevens’ 1953 western Shane.
 There is the same hired gun who comes to kill our hero.
 There is the same limited role that our antihero is willing to play.
-In Watch Out, Crimson Bat!
-The ending includes Oichi exiting the film on a long dusty road while a young girl calls after her in vain.
+In Watch Out, Crimson Bat!, the ending includes Oichi exiting the film on a long dusty road while a young girl calls after her in vain.

 Crimson Bat - Oichi: Wanted, Dead or Alive

 It is immediately apparent that the fourth movie, Crimson Bat — Oichi: Wanted, Dead or Alive is much better than Watch Out, Crimson Bat!.
 The opening music begins with that same acid guitar from the earlier movies, nasty and distorted.
 Then the guitar is joined by a western-style classical flute.
 Then both instruments are replaced by an accordion.
 It’s strange, unexpected, instrumentation that bodes well for a creative journey.